 Are schools and settings in Hackney open?

 Yes.
 All schools and early years settings are open as usual and it is expected that all school aged children will attend everyday unless unwell.
 Please, however, check your school or setting’s website for any local arrangements.

 For more information about school opening, please see the full government guidance, what parents and carers need to know about early years providers, schools and colleges.

 What are schools doing to ensure my child is safe?

 All schools and settings have undertaken risk assessments to reduce the risk of infection whilst staff and pupils are on site.
-This will include control measures such as good hygiene, ventilation, testing and management of positive cases within the school community, as well as encouraging vaccination for all eligible students and staff.
+This will include control measures such as good hygiene, ventilation, social distancing, testing, management of positive cases within the school community, as well as encouraging vaccination for all eligible students and staff.

 If you have any concerns about your child’s attendance at school, please talk to the school about this.
 They will be able to provide reassurance and explain the measures put in place to reduce any risks.